C

 Resizing the SD Card Root Partition

-By default, the Boot to Qt image will have some extra free space reserved for development purposes, but not all of the extra capacity that the SD card might have is available.
-The Boot to Qt image includes tools that can be used to extend the root partition in the SD card to its full size.
+By default, the Boot to Qt image has some extra free space reserved for development purposes, but not all of the extra capacity that the SD card might have is available.
+The Boot to Qt image includes tools for extending the root partition in the SD card to its full size.

-Note: The tools will modify the partition layout which can cause data loss.
-You should never attempt these steps if you are unsure or your SD card contains important files.
+Warning: The tools modify the partition layout which can cause data loss.
+Don't carry out the following steps if you're unsure or your SD card contains important files.

 - Resize the partition table for the root partition, which is usually the second partition: